Office: SEO 1140

 November 2009 - Privacy in Social Networks.
 Workshop on Security and Artificial Intelligence, AISec 2009

 I am an assistant professor in Computer Science at the University of Illinois at Chicago.
-Prior to joining UIC, I spent a few years in industry as a data scientist, working on recommender systems, personalization, incentivized sharing, and data science tools for journalists.
+Prior to joining UIC, I spent a few years in industry as a data scientist, working on large-scale recommender systems, personalization, incentivized sharing, and data science tools for journalists.
 I built and led the data science team at LivingSocial, and later was a principal data scientist at Vox Media.
 I also spent a year in government as an AAAS Science & Technology Policy Fellow at the National Science Foundation, contributing to national initiatives at the intersection of data science and public policy.
 Many of the research problems I am interested to solve are informed by my industry and public policy experience.
-I received my Ph.D. in Computer Science from the University of Maryland, College Park where my advisor was Dr. Lise Getoor.
+I received my Ph.D. in Computer Science in 2011 from the University of Maryland, College Park where my advisor was Dr. Lise Getoor.